 Please be aware that there is an issue with safety and follow the following guidelines whilst at Boundary Park:

 - There may be some Sundays when the lake is unavailable, and the sailing day will be moved to a Monday.
 Full details will be advised in advance and our Calendar also has the relevant dates.
-From November to February the available light restricts the finish time to 3pm.

 - At the end of the sailing time please ensure that you do not continue to sail when all other members have removed their boats and are preparing to leave